Lockhart Youth Soccer Association

 Participants are recommended to pack and bring to training personal sanitizing supplies, including hand sanitizers.
 Sanitizing materials should be clearly marked and not shared.

 Coaches should monitor their health and conduct a daily temperature check for low grade fever (>100.4.) at home before training/game.
-If you have a fever, do not go to training.
+If you have a fever or other symptoms, do not go to training.
 Consult your physician.
 Wash your hands before departing for training.

 Any coach who manages multiple teams should be especially vigilant to maintain social distancing.
 Between training sessions with different teams, the coach should sanitize their hands and consider using clean PPE.